-Today’s interview comes from Arlington, Virginia and features an inspirational and very talented landscape, street and portraiture Photographer.
+Today’s interview comes from Arlington, Virginia and features an inspirational and very talented landscape, street and portraiture photographer.
 His name is Ike Smith and he has taken what was once just a hobby and turned it into a passion to share with his viewers.
 The beauty of the world and Ike’s keen eye for capturing moments in time have provided the perfect formula for his evoking body of work.

 Thank you, Ike, for spending the time to share your experiences with us and thank you so much for all your thoughtful responses.
-You are a remarkable photographer and someone who’s work is definitely worth following.
+You are a remarkable photographer and someone whose work is definitely worth following.

 Can you please tell the readers a bit about yourself?

 I am an amateur photographer doing photography as a serious hobby.
-I have a full time job that pays for my gear and I travel a lot and take photographs wherever I go.
+I have a full-time job that pays for my gear and I travel a lot and take photographs wherever I go.

 Where is home?

 Home is Arlington, VA – right outside of Washington, DC.

 I’ve always wanted to be a photographer but could never afford it until I had a couple of years of experience under my belt to actually purchase the equipment.
 I’ve always loved the thought of capturing those moments that makes people be inspired and capture the beauty that the world has to provide.
 All too often we look at the beauty that’s in front of us but doesn’t always savor the moment.
 I try to capture those moments so that people can take a step back and savor that moment and be inspired by nature and the world.